Licensed Clinical Mental Health Counselor

 Your individual needs and concerns

-I am mindful of the strong emotions that develop around personal developmental issues.
-I encourage my clients to identify and express those feelings, and to begin to understand their personal frames of reference.
-I help clients and families to define what is important to them, to find their own strengths, and to look for ways in which those strengths can be used to address the area(s) of concern.
-I generally use a practical approach, focusing on the development of short and long-term goals, examining the potential consequences of various courses of action, and asking the client to look at what has and has not worked in the past.
+I encourage my clients to identify and express their thoughts and feelings, and to more fully understand their personal frames of reference.
+I help individuals and families to define what is important to them, to find their own strengths, and to look for ways in which those strengths can be used to address the area(s) of concern.
+I generally use a practical approach that follows the principles of Cognitive Behavioral Therapy, focusing on the development of short and long-term goals, examining the potential consequences of various courses of action, and asking the client to look at what has and has not worked before.
 We will also likely explore past experiences and how they have shaped current perspectives and challenges.

 On occasion, there may be an issue which I feel will be more appropriately addressed by a specialist, such as a psychiatrist or medical doctor.
 If that should occur, a referral will be recommended.
 While I cannot guarantee the services of other individuals or agencies, every precaution will be taken to direct you toward those with high standards of professional conduct.